Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: Form factor data analysis

 The comparison of the transition form factors corresponding to our best fit results (table \ref{tab:completefitresults}) to data in the singly virtual regime for the $\pi^0$, $\eta$ and $\eta^\prime$ mesons in fig.~\ref{fig:TFF1V} is very satisfactory but for a few points that seem to be outliers, given the general trend shown by the data.
 At the largest measured virtualities our transition form factors seem to approach faster the Brodsky-Lepage limit than the data, that have large uncertainties there, anyway.

 An analogous comparison for double virtuality is shown in fig.~\ref{fig:TFF2V}, where the relevance of the lattice data is evident -these data are extremely helpful in our analysis to constrain the doubly-virtual parameters $d_{d1,d2,d3}$.
 We note that a couple of low-energy points in the $\eta\,(\eta^\prime)$ case are below (above) our curves, although the statistical significance of this tension is moderate.
 As a sanity check, we have verified that the comparison of our best fit results to lattice QCD exhibits a similar pattern in the singly virtual case.\footnote{We cannot add these data to our fit since they would be double counted (they are obtained from the double virtuality data, setting one photon on-shell).
-One can generate six points from the lattice data without obtaining a non-invertible correlation matrix.
 We could have decided to use this information for the singly virtual case, but it was much more useful to employ it for double virtuality in our case, as we did.} In addition, in fig.~\ref{fig:FitvsBaBar} we show a comparison of the standalone BaBar measurements of the $\eta^{\prime}$ doubly-virtual transition form factor, which includes non-diagonal $Q^{2}$ data points, together with our best fit results.
 As seen, the results are in good agreement, while the experimental statistics is not sufficiently precise yet as to further constrain the parameters of double virtuality.

 We have extracted the slope parameters, ${\lbrace b,c,d\rbrace}_P$, defined from

 corresponding to our best fit results, and compare them to ref.~\cite{Masjuan:2017tvw} in table~\ref{tab:slopeparametersresults}.
 Like this reference, we do not quote our results for $d_\pi$, because the sensitivity of the data and our fit to this parameter is very small, because of chiral suppression.
 The agreement for $b_P$ (and for $c_\pi$) is very good while the accord with the other parameters shown is quite satisfactory.
 In the last row for each channel, we recall the coefficient of the $\mathcal{O}(1/Q^2)$ term in the single asymptotic (Brodsky-Lepage) limit ($P_\infty$), see eq.~(\ref{SDC-SV}), for which both analyses agree within one standard deviation.